Béatrice Roullaud

-Béatrice Roullaud (born June 9, 1960) is a French lawyer and politician for the National Rally who was elected as a Member of the National Assembly for Seine-et-Marne's 6th constituency in 2022.
+Béatrice Roullaud (born 9 June 1960) is a French lawyer and politician who has represented the 6th constituency of the Seine-et-Marne department in the National Assembly since 2022.
+She is a member of the National Rally (RN).

-Roullaud was born in 1960 and studied a law degree.
-She began working as a solicitor at a notary public office before becoming a lawyer of the bar of Meaux.
+Roullaud began working as a solicitor at a notary public office before becoming a lawyer of the bar of Meaux.
 She was initially a supporter and member of the Movement for France and campaigned for Philippe de Villiers before joining the National Front in 2011.

 She was elected as a regional councilor for the National Rally in 2021 in Île-de-France.
 For the 2022 French legislative election, she contested Seine-et-Marne's 6th constituency and defeated Valérie Delage of La France insoumise in the second round to take the seat.